Information Disclosure and Promotion Policy Design for Platforms: Introduction

-A key challenge a platform faces in utilizing its private information is that sellers can, potentially, \emph{infer} the value of promotions over time from sales observations, and update their prices accordingly.
-Therefore, the platform needs to strike a balance between providing incentives for prices that maximize consumer surplus in the current period, and controlling the information that is revealed by sales observations, which impacts the consumer surplus in subsequent periods.
+A key challenge the platform faces in utilizing its private information is that sellers can, potentially, \emph{infer} the value of promotions over time from sales observations, and update their prices accordingly.
+Therefore, the platform needs to strike a balance between providing incentives for prices that maximize consumer surplus in the \emph{current} period, and controlling the information that is revealed by sales observations, which impacts consumer surplus in \emph{subsequent} periods.
 As the platform's information disclosure policy impacts the optimal promotion policy, which in turn impacts the seller's ability to collect information over time, the platform must consider the design of its promotion and information policies jointly.
 In this paper, we study how a platform can maximize consumer surplus through \emph{joint} information design and dynamic promotion policies that balance the aforementioned tradeoff.

-We note that while the `Buy Box' example above describes a retail setting, our formulation and approach are relevant to similar ``promotions'' that are common in online marketplaces and platforms where prices are set by sellers.
-Examples include lodging platforms (e.g., Airbnb), booking and travel fare platforms (e.g., Expedia, Booking.com, TripAdvisor), freelancing platforms (e.g., Upwork), and ordering and delivery platforms (e.g., Uber Eats, Grubhub).
-While the structure of promotions and the criteria the platform uses for selecting the promoted sellers may vary across these settings, they all share common features: promotions are valuable to sellers, though the exact value may be a priori unknown to sellers, and the platform may share information about the value.
+We note that while the Buy Box example above describes a retail setting, our formulation and approach are relevant to similar ``promotions'' that are common in other online marketplaces and platforms where prices are set by sellers.
+Examples include lodging platforms (e.g., Airbnb), booking and travel fare platforms (e.g., Expedia, Booking.com, TripAdvisor), freelancing platforms (e.g., Upwork), and food ordering and delivery platforms (e.g., Uber Eats, Grubhub).
+While the structure of promotions and the criteria the platform uses to select promoted sellers may vary across these settings, they all share common features: promotions are valuable to sellers, though the exact value may be a priori unknown to sellers, and the platform may share information about this value to increase consumer surplus.